 The project is divided into three milestones, and the first milestone was completed by July 31, 2006.
-The second milestone was originally budgeted to be completed in the quarter ended June 30, 2007 but the Company has requested SDTC to extend tenure of the project due to certain constraints.
-The second milestone is likely to be extended up to July 2008.
-The third milestone is expected to be completed by February 2009 (original completion date of January 2008).
+The second milestone was originally budgeted to be completed in the quarter ended June 30, 2007 but the Company requested SDTC to extend tenure of the project to April, 2008 due to certain constraints.
+The second milestone is now likely to be extended further to February 2009.
+The third milestone completion date is yet to be determined. (original completion date of January 2008).